lsst-dm/dmtn-139/index.rst

 In this Appendix we list the relevant Portal Aspect requirements and discuss their implications on Web API Aspect image and image-metadata query services.

 Note that many of the capabilities mentioned below will not be part of the "frozen" post-DM-10 Portal Aspect.
-However, if a future Portal Aspect implementation is to provide these capabilities, it must be understood in advance what Web API Aspect capabilities must be available for the Portal Aspect capabilities eventually to be implemented.
+However, if a future Portal Aspect implementation is to provide these capabilities, it should be understood in advance what Web API Aspect capabilities would have to be available for the Portal Aspect capabilities eventually to be implemented.

 Requirements
 ------------